Definition, etiology, pathogenesisTop

 6. Blood group is to be determined in each patient either directly or on the basis of medical records.

-1. Maintain the airway (see Cardiac Arrest and Head Injury), intubate the patient, and start mechanical ventilation as deemed necessary.
+1. Maintain the airway (see Cardiac Arrest), intubate the patient, and start mechanical ventilation as deemed necessary.
 Note that introducing positive pressure ventilation in addition to patient sedation and effects of the drugs used during intubation may all lead to hypotension.
 Be prepared to take appropriate action to treat worsening hypotension, if needed (rapid volume replacement, vasoconstrictors).

 2. Position the patient with elevated lower extremities (Trendelenburg position).
 This may be transiently helpful in hypovolemic hypotension, particularly when no medical equipment is available, but it may impair ventilation as well as cardiac function in patients with cardiogenic shock and pulmonary congestion.